fantuz/entropy-service/README.md

 go build
 ```
 ### Runtime
-We are now ready to start both HTTP & HTTPS listeners on all available interfaces, respectively on ports 8080 and 8443 by default.
+We are now ready to start both HTTP & HTTPS listeners, respectively on ports 8080 and 8443 by default, on all available inet interfaces.
-SUDO command may be necessary to access the xRNG device on some platforms (e.g. when you compile with ChaosKey and create a symbolic link under /dev).
+SUDO command may be necessary to access the xRNG devices on different platforms (e. including symbolic links under /dev).
 ```
-max@iMac:~/entropy-service$ sudo go run entropy-service -reseed-ms 10000 -max-bytes 2097152 -buffer-reseed 512 -buffer-entropy 2 -buffer-qrng 2 -device /dev/chaoskey1
+max@iMac:~/entropy-service$ sudo go run entropy-service -reseed-ms 2500 -buffer-reseed 512 -buffer-entropy 2 -buffer-qrng 2 -device /dev/chaoskey1 -words 8 -max-bytes 2097152
 ---
 HTTP port: :8080
 HTTPS port: :8443